digital-asset/daml/ledger/daml-on-sql/README.rst

 health checkpoint that can be used to evaluate the health status of the Ledger API component.
 More information on the endpoint can be found at the `documentation for gRPC <https://github.com/grpc/grpc/blob/1.29.0/doc/health-checking.md>`__.

-JVM
-===

-*DAML on SQL* is regularly tested to run against OpenJDK 1.8.0.
-Although you can try to use a subsequent version or a JVM from a different vendor, please note that caveats may apply and that your specific deployment may not be supported.

 Security and privacy
 ********************